MicrosoftDocs/Viva/Viva/learning/workday-integration.md

     4. Go to **Advanced** and select the field `Optimized for Performance.`

     4. Share the report with Integrated System User (ISU) and respective security group which you created while enabling content sync.
-Go to the **Share** section in report, select the option “s**hare with specific authorized groups and users**” and add group name and user name in Authorized Groups and **Authorized users** field.
+Go to the **Share** section in report, select the option "share with specific authorized groups and users" and add group name and user name in Authorized Groups and **Authorized users** field.

     5. Save the report.
 Select **OK**.